abaynk/react-carousel/README.md

 # react-carousel
-Responsive slider carousel in React.
+<h3>Responsive slider carousel in React.
 Supports swipe gestures.
 Smooth animations when changing slide.
-Supports multiple slides, infinite sliding, you can choose which slide you want to go to.
+Supports multiple slides, infinite sliding, you can choose which slide you want to go to.</h3>
 <hr>
-to start app on your local machine:
+<h4>to start app on your local machine:</h4>
 <ol>
   <li>
   open your terminal and change your current directory to directory you want to clone this project.